-- Select the two dormer front walls with windows and open their Wall Specification dialog.
+- 1. Select the two dormer front walls with windows and open their Wall Specification dialog.
 On the Roof panel, check Full Gable Wall and click OK. - 2.
 Select the four dormer side walls and open their Wall Specification dialog.
-On the Roof panel, confirm that Pitch is 12 in 12, and click OK. - Earlier, a pitch of 12 in 12 was specified in the Build Roof dialog: that pitch should have prefilled here and will work well for these dormers. - 1.
+On the Roof panel, confirm that Pitch is 12 in 12, and click OK. - Earlier, a pitch of 12 in 12 was specified in the Build Roof dialog: that pitch will be in use here by default and will work well for these dormers. - 1.
 Click the Select Objects button, then click in the narrow room between the top knee wall and the top exterior wall to select it. - 2.
 Click the Open Object edit button to open the Room Specification dialog.
 On the General panel, select "Attic" as the Room Type and click OK. - 3.
 Do the same for the lower attic room.

 - 4. Select Build> Roof> Build Roof from the menu. - 5.
-In the Build Roof dialog and click OK. - 6.
-Select 3D> Create Camera View> Full Overview to create a 3D overview of the house to see the results.
+In the Build Roof dialog, click OK to rebuild the roof. - 6.
+Select 3D> Create Camera View> Perspective Full Overview in to create a 3D overview of the house and see the results.